spassvogel/gilles-game/docs/thoughts.md

 - [ ] When attacking, first roll to hit.
 Weapon skill determines hit or miss.
 For ranged, a distance penalty applies.
 Also cover bonus can be in effect.
-- [x] research: how does weapon skill work? does it include STR? can it increasy by time? let's assume for now we fix it to a value
+- [x] research: how does weapon skill work? does it include STR? can it increasy by time?
+    Weapon skill could be a skill that can be levelled up, but it would have to be rare let's assume for now we fix it to a value
 - [ ] When slashing, look at weapon type.
 Then take associated weapon skill.
     Roll 3d6 and if result is higher than weapon skill, it's a miss